sapegin/mrm/Readme.md

 Command line tool to help you keep dotfiles (`.gitignore`, `.eslintrc`, etc.) of all your open source project in sync.

+## Features

+* Will not overwrite your date if you don’t want
+* Has tools to work with JSON, YAML, INI, Markdown and text files
+* Has bunch customizable taks (see the list below)
+* Easy to write your own tasks

 ## Motivation

 Most of the available tools are template based.
 It works moderately well for new project generation but doesn’t work well for updating.
 Marmot’s approach is closer to codemods than templates.